Visa sponsorship and length of stay

 How long does it take to adjust to life as a teacher in the US?

-Most Participate Learning teachers refer to their first year as “challenging,” due to the number of changes they face.
+Most of our ambassadors refer to their first year as “challenging,” due to the number of changes they face.
 This includes a new country and culture, a new school system, new colleagues, a new home, new food, new friends and more.

 Cultural adaptation requires a significant adjustment period as one moves through the various phases.
 Typically, it takes at least six months to arrive at the final phase where one begins to adapt to the new culture and fit in.

 Participate Learning staff provide support throughout the experience.
-Teachers also have access to professional events with other Participate Learning teachers and staff.
+Ambassadors also have access to professional events with other ambassadors and staff.

 Learn more about culture shock.